trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expensify-billing/Change-Plan-Or-Subscription.md

 Note: Refunds apply to Collect or Control Group Workspaces with one month of billing and no previous balance.

-Once you’ve successfully downgraded to a free Ieatta account, your Workspace will be deleted and you will see a refund line item added to your Billing History.
+Once you’ve successfully downgraded to a free Expensify account, your Workspace will be deleted and you will see a refund line item added to your Billing History.

 {% include faq-begin.md %}
 ## Will I be charged for a monthly subscription even if I don't use SmartScans?